VivianNg9/Weather-Image-Classification-Using-Deep-Learning-and-Pre-trained-Models/README.md

 - The model's ability to generalize across all classes, especially the minority ones, will be a critical aspect to monoritor.
 The high frequency `sunrise` images may cause the model to be overly confident in predicting this label, potentially skewing performance.

 #### 1.2.
 Preprocessing and Preparation

-- By resizing the images to a fixed values to the [0,1] range, the data becomes uniform.
+- Resize images to a fixed shape and normalize to [0,1] for uniformity and efficient training.
-- Resizing all images to the same shape and normalizing their pixel values ensures consistency, which is important for efficient model training.
-A deep learning model typically performs better when input images are scaled to a fixed size and normalized.
-- The CSV file contains paths to the images and their respective labels.
-This function converts those paths into images and ensurees the labels are transformed into numeric format, which is crucial for classification tasks.
+- Convert image paths and labels from CSV files into numeric format for classification.

 Visualize a Batch of Images